How Does Cannabis Help With Concussions and Brain Injuries?

 Now, researchers are particularly interested in the effects of CBD in the area of brain injuries, and many studies show a clear connection between CBD and the brain, with most of the emphasis on the neuroprotective properties of cannabidiol.

 Research also shows that the mechanism through which CBD interacts with the body, the Endocannabinoid System, has a direct impact on most brain functions, including the processing of signals of pain and inflammation.
-Research outlining the anti-inflammatory and pain-relieving properties of CBD explains how it could also be useful in managing the side effects of injuries to the head, like swelling and discomfort.
+Research outlining the anti-inflammatory and pain-relieving properties of CBD suggest that it could also be useful in managing the side effects of injuries to the head, like swelling and discomfort.

-Because of the strong connection between CBD and brain function, research efforts regarding the use of CBD for brain injuries are expected to continue to grow.
+Because of the strong connection between CBD and brain function, research efforts regarding the use of CBD for brain injuries are expected to continue to grow, which is a necessary step towards officially establishing CBD as a treatment for concussions and other brain injuries.
 For now, though, the following studies help us understand the impact that CBD has on the brain and the role that the cannabinoid plays in neuroprotection and healing:

 1. Cannabidiol and (−)Δ9-tetrahydrocannabinol are neuroprotective antioxidants.

 The first study we address is actually the very same study that the U.S. Government used to substantiate their patent claim proving CBD as neuroprotectants.
 The 1998 study found that “cannabidiol prevented cell death” in rats induced with glutamate neurotoxicity.
 It goes on to conclude, “cannabidiol and other cannabinoids such as THC are potent antioxidants that protect neurons from glutamate-induced death without cannabinoid receptor activation.”

 2. Cannabidiol administration after hypoxia-ischemia to newborn rats reduces long-term brain injury and restores neurobehavioral function.